-for any $\delta>0$. \end{proposition} Note that the probability on the left-side of \eqref{avg} does not say much about the maximum distortion a source sequence $\bo{x}$ has with any of its reconstructions $\hat{\bo{X}}$.
-In particular, it leaves open the possibility that any source sequence $\bo{x}$ has a non-zero probability of being encoded into some codeword $\bo{c}$ such that $d_{H}(\bo{x},\hat{\bo{X}}(\bo{c}))= n$.
-This issue is addressed in the following slightly stronger result obtained from Proposition~\ref{lemma:NI_prob_error} and a coupling argument---the proof is deferred to Section~\ref{lapro3}:
+Note that the probability on the left-hand side of \eqref{avg} provides only an average guarantee and does not control the maximum distortion incurred by a given source sequence $\bo{x}$.
+In particular, it does not rule out the possibility that a source sequence $\bo{x}$ is encoded, with non-zero probability, into a codeword $\bo{c}$ such that

+The following stronger result addresses this issue by showing that small distortion can be guaranteed, with overwhelming probability over the source.
+The proof, deferred to Section~\ref{lapro3}, combines Proposition~\ref{lemma:NI_prob_error} with a coupling argument.

 \begin{proposition}[Privacy and small maximum distortion] Let ${\bo{X}}$ be i.i.d.
 Bernoulli$(p)$.
-Then there exists a private rate-$R=H(p+\varepsilon)$ code $( P_{\bo{C}|\bo{X}},\cG,f)$ and a set of source sequences $ {\cal{S}}_n$ such that
+Then there exists a private rate-$R=H(p+\varepsilon)$ code $( P_{\bo{C}|\bo{X}},\cG,f)$ and a set of source sequences $ {\cal{S}}_n\subseteq\{0,1\}^n$ such that